ispapp/ispapp-linux-client/README.md

 We have ISPApp Instances running with tens of thousands of charts and are ready for you to be a customer.

-ISPApp Instances are private, once we are out of Beta we will not have access to your Data.
+ISPApp Instances are private, once we are out of Beta we will not have access to your Data like Google and Facebook do.

 # dependencies